 1. Arbuckle Acres Trail (Brownsburg)

-The trail parallels White Lick Creek for a good distance before climbing uphill to a bend in the trail.
+The trail parallels White Lick Creek for a good distance before climbing uphill to a bend in the trail, and an elevated bridge to cross the creek provides a picturesque perspective of the creek and lower area.

 2. Avon Town Hall Park Trail (Avon)

+Featuring a 10-foot wide paved surface that loops through Avon Town Hall Park, this trail offers a diverse mix of scenic and environmental views.
 Some of the highlights include a 9-acre lake, open space, woods and native Indiana prairie and wetlands.
-The trail is handicap accessible and fun for all age groups and skill levels.
+The trail is ADA-accessible and fun for all age groups and skill levels.

 Free Travel Guide!